lumi-ai-factory/laifs-container-tests/README.md

     - **Source files** listing the origins of all benchmark files obtained from external sources.
     - **Diff files** providing a Git-style summary of any local changes to external benchmark files.
-- **Scripts** for running sets of tests as well as tracking and inspecting local changes to external benchmark files.
+- **Scripts** for running sets of tests as well as tracking local changes to external benchmark files.

 ---